 - Like any asset, oil might be the right investment for your portfolio … or it might not.
 It all depends on your overall strategy and your long-term goals.
 Consider working with a financial advisor for a full understanding of your situation.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s matching tool can help pair you with a financial professional in your area, in minutes, to talk through those goals and help you find the right investment classes for you.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Once you’ve decided to invest in commodities, you’ll have to decide how much of your investment portfolio should be comprised of commodities.
 Periodically, you’ll have to rebalance your assets over the course of your investing time frame to make sure your investments are allocated as you intend.
 One of the simplest ways to do this is to use an asset allocation calculator.

 Photo credit: ©iStock.com/james, ©iStock.com/Rangsarit Chaiyakun, ©iStock.com/spooh